localytics/localytics-xamarin/README.md

 | LocalyticsXamarin.Common  | Common Project that allows access of Xamarin SDK from a Shared project using dependency service.  |

   These projects deal with bindings to the respective Localytics native SDK.
+To change code in the binding, the native SDK needs to be changed first then updated in the Xamarin   project.
   * **LocalyticsXamarin.Android** (Xamarin.Android Library Binding)

     This project mainly derived from going through possible Transform to fix C# vs Java issues that the tools couldn't dealt with automatically.